IhorShevchuk/IhorsWeather/README.md

 IhorsWeather
 ============

-My first repository.
 Here you can find simple app that uses Yahoo API to show weather.